bulbucrazvan/workout-generator/README.md

 Regarding the teamwork, or lack thereof, at the bottom of the readme.

 Utilization guide
 The content of the repository, mainly the "app" and "public" folders, must be placed in a folder named "project", which will then be placed in whatever directory XAMPP reads projects from.
 The root directory of the project HAS to be "public", else it won't work.

+While the project does have a MVC structure in place, it is currently not utilized.
+The only controller in use is the "home" controller, and all it does is call the views of the project.
+I haven't done the proper structure yet, as I don't yet know how it will look like when I start implementing the back-end.

 To access the homepage, access "localhost:[port]/project/public" in a browser.
 This will direct you to the welcome page for users that are not logged in.
 From here you can go to the About page, which is still a WIP, to the Scholarly HTML technical report, or to the login page.
 You can get to the register page from the login page.
 The navigation bar all throughout changes to a dropdown menu for smaller screens, and all the navigation links from the navigation bar move into the dropdown menu.